Parallel R

 After you complete this topic, you should be able to:

-• Describe using multicore processing in R on Stampede2 and Frontera
+- Describe using multicore processing in R on Frontera and similar HPC systems

 Prerequisites

-This topic assumes the reader has no prior experience with R. The exercises and examples assume some familiarity with statistical analysis and working through the exercises on Stampede2 or Frontera requires a basic knowledge of Linux and the ability to access these systems via SSH.
+This topic assumes the reader has no prior experience with R. The exercises and examples assume some familiarity with statistical analysis.
+Working through the exercises on Frontera or a similar HPC system requires a basic knowledge of Linux and the ability to access these systems via SSH.